LuciaGiagnolini12/FileSystem_to_BoDi/phase#3/readme.md

-# Personal Archive Pipeline — Phase 3
+# Born-Digital Archive Pipeline — Phase 3

 Phase 3 adds a bibliographic layer to the graph built in Phases 1 and 2: intellectual works are modelled as `lrmoo:F1_Work` entities and linked to the Records and RecordSets that document them.